JYF19/COMP401_Spr2024/README.md

 This project leverages the LangChain framework & the built-in libraries to facilitate document loading, text processing, embedding generation, and querying capabilities as well as open-source Large Language Models for natural human like responses.

+The Final Poster can be found in the presentations folder along with the proposal, design, and results of this project.

 ## Application Architecture

 Below is a diagram of the application architecture, illustrating how the components interact: